PaloAltoNetworks/terraform-provider-prismacloud/website/docs/r/alert_rule.html.markdown

 ## Argument Reference

-You must specify at least one of the following:

 * `name` - (Required) Rule/Scan name
 * `description` - Description
 * `enabled` - (bool) Enabled (default: `true`)